-- If a time range is already configured, you must use the no form of this command to remove the current entry prior to configuring a new time range. - If both an absolute rule and one or more periodic rules are configured for the same time range (i.e., named entry), that entry will only take effect if the current time is within the absolute time range and one of the periodic time ranges.
+- ◆ If a time range is already configured, you must use the no form of this command to remove the current entry prior to configuring a new time range. - ◆ If both an absolute rule and one or more periodic rules are configured for the same time range (i.e., named entry), that entry will only take effect if the current time is within the absolute time range and one of the periodic time ranges. - When using daily, weekdays or weekend keywords with the command, the "to" keyword must be the same word or no keyword (it is implicit) and only hours and minutes are input (see the examples). - When using the no form of the command with daily, weekdays or weekend keywords, the second "to" keyword is not required only the "to" time settings.

-This example configures a time range for the periodic occurrence of an event.
+This example configures a time range for the periodic occurrence of an event on a daily basis from 1:01 AM to 2:01 AM.